04.06.21 – 08.08.21

-Kunstnernes Hus is pleased to announce the solo exhibition GIRL FIRES UP STOVE by Norwegian artist Ida Ekblad (b.
-1980).
+Kunstnernes Hus is pleased to announce the solo exhibition GIRL FIRES UP STOVE by Norwegian artist Ida Ekblad.
 The artist presents paintings and sculptures in both upper exhibition halls and a monumental sculpture outside the institution.
-Ida Ekblad is one of the most recognized Norwegian artists working today and GIRL FIRES UP STOVE is one of Ekblad’s largest exhibitions in Scandinavia to date.
+Ida Ekblad is one of the most recognized Norwegian artists working today, and GIRL FIRES UP STOVE is Ekblad’s largest exhibitions in Scandinavia to date.
 Her artistic practice comprises a variety of mediums such as painting, sculpture, performance, video, record production, and poetry.

 For Kunstnernes Hus, Ekblad conceived a show that includes highlights from her most recent production.
 The exhibition presents a comprehensive installation of new paintings including many institutional loans, as well as a substantial series of sculptural works produced for the occasion.
 A monumental painted bronze sculpture, which is the first of its kind by the artist, premiers outdoors, placed on Kunstnernes Hus’ lawn, and will be a polychromatic landmark in the urban landscape of Oslo until the end of the year.